guserav/dotfiles/README.md

 To run for example base.yml perform the following command
 '''ansible-playbook base.yml --ask-become-pass --extra-vars "@vars.json"'''

+Note: On some systems (e.g. CentOS) root doesn't have overall access thus it could be vise to specify an other tmp dir then the default one.
+This can be done by adding the following to your ~/.ansible.cfg:
+'''
+[defaults]
+remote_tmp = /tmp/ansible-$USER
+'''

 ## Variables
 - `git_name`: The value to set for user.name in the gitconfig
 - `git_email`: The value to set for user.email in the gitconfig